utdata/icj-class/html/html-class.md

 Now to save time, we'll get the unstyled text for our document.

 - Go to the [html-class-text.txt file](https://raw.githubusercontent.com/utdata/icj-class/master/html/html-class-text.txt) in this Github repo and copy/paste the contents in between the `<body>` tag of your document.
+- The first line of text is the headline of the article, and that next needs to be in two places:
-- **Copy** the first line of text "Grilled Chicken Salad with Romesco Sauce" into a `<title>` tag in the head of the document.
+  - **Copy** the text "Grilled Chicken Salad with Romesco Sauce" and paste it into a `<title>` tag in the head of the document.
 The `<title>` tag are the words that show on the tab of your browser.
-- Go back to the body of the tet and put open and close `<h1>` tags around that same line to make a main headline.
+  - Go back to the body of the text and add the open and close `<h1>` tags around that line to make a main headline.
 - Below the `<h1>` tag, add an `<img>` tag with the `src=""` going to the url below.
 Note that you can just type `img` in your editor and then use some [tab completion](https://code.visualstudio.com/docs/editor/intellisense) to fill out the required elements of the tag.

 `https://assets.epicurious.com/photos/5b565307a41af20b8c167e18/6:4/w_620%2Ch_413/Grilled-Chicken-Salad-with-Romesco-recipe-120720-jpg`